-Professors: Mary Ann Clawson, Chair; Alex Dupuy; Robert Rosenthal, Provost and Vice President for Academic Affairs
+Professors: Mary Ann Clawson, Chair; Alex Dupuy; Robert Rosenthal

 Associate Professor: Jonathan Cutler

-Assistant Professors: Robyn Autry; Greg Goldberg; Basak Kus; Daniel Long; Laura Stark, Science in Society Program
+Assistant Professors: Robyn Autry; Greg Goldberg; Kerwin Kaye; Basak Kus; Daniel Long

-Departmental Advising Experts 2012-2013: Mary Ann Clawson, Jonathan Cutler, Alex Dupuy
+Departmental Advising Experts 2014-2015: Mary Ann Clawson, Jonathan Cutler, Rob Rosenthal

-Application to Declare the Major for the classes of 2015 and 2016.
-Students who wish to declare the major must have successfully completed or be currently enrolled:
+For classes of 2015 and 2016.
+Students who wish to declare the major must have successfully completed SOC151 (Introductory Sociology) or be currently enrolled.

-Application to Declare the Major beginning with the class of 2017.
-Students who wish to declare the major must have successfully completed or be currently enrolled:
+For classes of 2017 and beyond.
+Students who wish to declare the major must have successfully completed SOC151 (Introductory Sociology).

 And, one of the following: